 Klaus Jung studied statistics and biology at the University of Dortmund, Dortmund, Germany, where he graduated as a Biostatistician in 2003.
-Subsequently, he served as a Member of the Graduate School Statistical Modeling at the same university, where he obtained a Ph.D. degree in 2006.
-He spent one year as a Postdoc at the Medical Proteome Center (Ruhr University, Bochum, Germany), and before that he served as a Research Fellow at the Department of Medical Statistics, University Medical Center Göttingen, in 2007.
-Since 2012, he has been serving as the Head of the Core Facility Medical Biometry and Statistical Bioinformatics at the same center.
+Subsequently, he served as a Member of the Graduate School of Statistical Modeling at the same university, where he obtained a Ph.D. degree in 2006.
+He spent one year as a Postdoc at the Medical Proteome Center (Ruhr University, Bochum, Germany) and served as a Research Fellow at the Department of Medical Statistics, University Medical Center Göttingen, Göttingen, Germany, from 2007 to 2015.
+From 2012 to 2015, he has also been serving as the Head of the Core Facility Medical Biometry and Statistical Bioinformatics at the same center.
 In 2013, he attained the Habilitation degree and became a Private Lecturer.
+From 2015 Jung has been a Professor for Genomics and Bioinformatics of Infectious Diseases at the University of Veterinary Medicine Hannover, Hannover, Germany.
 Jung’s main research interests are statistical and computational methods for high-throughput data.